About Being a Poll Worker

-- Clerk - Issues the correct ballots to the voter.
+- Clerk - works closely with the Judge to issue the correct ballot or ballots to the voter, other duties as needed.

 Requirements to become a Poll Worker

-- Be able to communicate through email and text message.
-This is the primary way we contact our workers
+- Be able to communicate through email and text messages.
+This is the primary way we contact our workers.

 - Attend a one-day training course.

 - Be able to work an extremely long day.
 Workers are required to be at their assigned polling location from 6 a.m. on election day until at least 7 p.m. when the polls close, and all job duties are completed.
 They are required by law to be at their assigned location for the full election day (no split shifts, leaving early, or arriving late is allowed).

 - We try to place workers as close to home as possible, but we ask for flexibility and willingness to go to polls where we have openings.

 After submitting your application, the Precinct Official Department will be in contact with you soon.